adamnstone/DigitalPortfolioWebsite/docs/stem/disability-forewarning-system/final-project-planning.md

 - Reaching for the card takes the driver's hands out of the officer's view potentially making the officer believe the driver is reaching for a weapon
 - If a driver waits for the officer to arrive before taking out the card, his tics could escalate the situation before information can be provided
-- Even if the situation doesn't escalate,
+- If a driver has vocal tics, they may impair communication to the officer

 - Scrambling for the card making the officer nervous
 - Escalation before the officer asks for documents